工銀亞洲 | Announcement

 更多資訊 更多资讯 More Details

-Don't lend or sell your account for a job.
+Don’t lend or sell your account.
+Don’t risk your future for quick money.

 Dear Valued Customer,

-Industrial and Commercial Bank of China (Asia) Limited (the “Bank”) would like to remind customers “Don't lend or sell your account for a job.”.
+Industrial and Commercial Bank of China (Asia) Limited (the “Bank”) would like to remind customers “Don’t lend or sell your account.
+Don’t risk your future for quick money”.
 To protect your own interests, please read the following information:

-Criminal syndicates may lure the public into lending or selling their bank accounts, or use their personal credentials to open bank accounts by offering“quick money earning” through telemarketing or social media platforms from time to time.
+Criminal syndicates would lure customers into lending or selling their bank accounts or use their personal credentials to open bank accounts by offering the benefit of quick money through instant messaging softwares, telemarketing or social media platforms.
 These “stooge accounts” are subsequently used to receive and launder fraudulent payments or other crime proceeds.

-The Bank reminds customers and the general public not to sell or lend their personal credential/bank accounts to others as these might be abused for unlawful purpose.
-Otherwise, customers may expose themselves to the risk of committing the offence of money laundering of which the maximum penalty is a fine of HK$5 million and imprisonment for 14 years.
+The Bank urges customers and the general public not to lend or sell their bank accounts or personal credentials to others as these may be abused for unlawful purpose.
+Otherwise, customers may expose themselves to the risk of committing the offence of money laundering, of which the maximum penalty is a fine of HK$5 million and imprisonment for 14 years.

 For more information, please refer to the Facebook Page (Chinese version only) or official website of the Hong Kong Monetary Authority.